Frobenius structures on hypergeometric equations: Hypergeometric Frobenius intertwiners

 \end{theorem} \begin{proof} Using the above discussion, one checks that $\gamma(a,b)/\pi^\mu$ satisfies the defining properties \eqref{eq:gamma1}, \eqref{eq:gamma2} of $\Gamma_p(a)$; this proves the claim. \end{proof}

-As indicated in \cite{boyarsky}, Theorem~\ref{T:DGK formula} can be viewed as an equivalent form of the Gross-Koblitz formula for Gauss sums \cite{gross-koblitz}.
+As indicated in \cite{boyarsky}, Theorem~\ref{T:DGK formula} can be viewed as an equivalent form of the Gross--Koblitz formula for Gauss sums \cite{gross-koblitz}.
 In other words, we immediately compute the Frobenius intertwiners for hypergeometric equations of order $1$.

 \begin{cor} Let $\{x\} := x - \lfloor x \rfloor$ denote the fractional part of $x$.
 In the case

 for

 the Frobenius interwiner of Theorem~\ref{T:existence of Frobenius} is given by multiplication by